1 Applicability

 3 Scope

-Wheat A/S is committed to respecting all internationally recognised human rights.
+Wheat A/S is committed to respecting all internationally recognized human rights.
 Our approach is guided by the UN Guiding Principles on Business and Human Rights (UNGPs) and the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.

 We conduct ongoing human rights due diligence to identify, prevent, mitigate, and account for adverse impacts linked to our operations, products, and business relationships, and to provide remedy where we have caused or contributed to harm.
 Human rights considerations are integrated into decision-making, supplier engagement, and strategic planning processes.